-It is the Board's responsibility to have a system in place that identifies and manages risk.
+It is the Board's responsibility to have a system that identifies and manages risk.
 This includes effective internal control systems and procedures to minimise the risk of loss through fraud, corruption, errors, and mismanagement.
 The Board has an Anti-Fraud Policy which aims to achieve these objectives.

-Whilst the Board cannot delegate ultimate responsibility for the system of internal control, it has delegated responsibility to the Audit and Risk Committee which will rely on a number of forms of assurance.
-To do this the Board has taken three steps:
+Whilst the Board cannot delegate ultimate responsibility for the internal control system, it has delegated responsibility to the Audit and Risk Committee, which will rely on several forms of assurance.
+To do this, the Board has taken three steps: